CSRD

 5. Involve internal experts in stakeholder engagement to leverage their knowledge.

-6. Leverage engagement outcomes in the DMA and when updating or developing your strategy, policies, actions and targets.
+6. Leverage engagement outcomes in the DMA and when updating or developing your strategy, policies, actions, and targets.

 Greenomy to Get Started on ESG Reporting

 Seeking assistance with your CSRD reporting?
-Greenomy helps you with your Stakeholder Engagement for your CSRD report.
+Greenomy assists you with your Stakeholder Engagement for your CSRD report.
 From the outset, our sustainability analysts offer advisory support to help you plan, organise, and execute your stakeholder engagement efficiently.

 greenomy